sodaliterocks/sodalite/README.md

 ### Missing Apps

-* **AppCenter**<br />Although this builds on Fedora it refuses to work properly in rpm-ostree distros due to the nature of everything.
+* **AppCenter**<br />Although this builds on Fedora it refuses to work properly in rpm-ostree-based distros due to the nature of everything.
 Without proper support for OSTree, and a lack of PackageKit in the host, errors are thrown and nothing really loads in. _GNOME Software_ instead serves as a replacement, along with the AppCenter Flatpak repository being pre-installed.
 * **Web**<br />As Fedora uses Firefox as the default browser, Web (Epiphany) is not installed by default.
 You can rectify this by running `sodalite-install-epiphany`.

 ### Other Issues